-After catching some leaking fluid from the rear suspension, and bleeding the brakes some, it became clear all was not well with the LHM suspension fluid.
-The fluid should be bright green and not a sludgy yellow/brown colour.
+After catching some leaking fluid from the rear suspension and bleeding the brakes, it became apparent all was not well with the LHM suspension fluid.
+The liquid should be bright green and not a sludgy yellow/brown colour.
 It was time for changing the LHM in the Citroën BX.

-Typically the LHM discolours with age, breakdown of the pipes, and inclusion of moisture.
+Typically, the LHM discolours with age, pipe breakdown, and moisture inclusion.
 It also absorbs moisture from the air, usually at the reservoir.
-The mineral chains also brake down as they are repeatedly forced through very tight channels.
-These things combined lead to thin discoloured fluid and poor system performance.
+The mineral chains also break down as they are repeatedly forced through very tight channels.
+Combined, these things lead to the fluid becoming thin, discoloured, and ultimately poor system performance.

 In time-honoured fashion, the filters were gently cleaned in petrol.
-These are the worst filters I’ve seen in a running car.
-Unusually it took several passes to get them really clean.
+Unfortunately, these are the worst filters I’ve seen in a running car.
+Unusually it took several passes to get them clean.

 Given how filthy the filters were, I wasn’t surprised to find so much sludge in the bottom of the LHM reservoir.
-Clearly, this Citroën BX really needed the LHM fluid changing. well overdue an LHM fluid change.
-It took a surprising amount of elbow grease to get the filth out.
-Fortunately, I have an old toothbrush with a bent neck which is perfect for getting into the edges.
-A set of gloves is also a must!
+Clearly, this Citroën BX needed the LHM fluid changing and was well overdue.
+Unfortunately, it took a surprising amount of elbow grease to get the filth out.
+Fortunately, I have an old toothbrush with a bent neck perfect for getting into the edges.
+But, of course, a set of gloves is also a must!

-Rather than LHM, I’m going to spend a year or so running ‘Hydraflush’ from Pleiades, something I’ve had on stock for a long time.
-It’s slightly darker than regular LHM and will help to pull some of the filth that might be in the components.
+Rather than LHM, I’m going to spend a year or so running ‘Hydraflush’ from Pleiades, something I’ve had in stock for a long time.
+It’s slightly darker than regular LHM and will help pull out some of the filth in the components.

-The car is probably well overdue a full re-pipe as well.
+The car is probably well overdue for a full re-pipe as well.